ainteger/azure-restapi-helpers/README.md

 ### Controller

-Inject IBlobHandler, IQueueHandler or ITableHandler in the current constructor and it will make the request for you
+Inject IAzureBlobClient, IAzureQueueClient or IAzureTableClient in the current constructor and it will make the request for you.